Charas! What is it? Where does it come from?

 Balkh’s charsis still tell how Baba Ku vanished when the Mongols sacked their city in 1220—a destruction from which it never recovered.
 Haydar is said to have perished a year later, presumably at the seige of Nishapur.
 For India as for the Middle East, it may be that the thirteenth-century qalandar diaspora introduced charas to the people en mass during the Delhi Sultanate.
 If not, then it certainly arrived during the further infusions of Turko–Persian cannabis culture that came with the Mughals, whose founding emperor, Babur (1483–1530), was an eloquent advocate of the pleasures of bhang.
 Reports from travellers suggest that it was only later, in the early seventeenth century, that Khorasan introduced to the world another innovation, the practice of smoking charas with tobacco, which apparently began with Uzbeks and Tajiks, and became a notable habit of Mughal and Afghan aristocrats.
 Charas was by then being imported into Mughal India from or through Kashmir and Kabul.
 I suspect it’s only subsequent to tobacco that charas began to be exported south from Central Asia in large quantities, commercially.
 No doubt travelers and traders such as Uighur and Pathan merchants played their part in bringing the sieving technique itself to Kashmir and Chitral—though the Hindu Kush remained primarily an intermediary in the trans-Himalayan charas trade until the early twentieth century and only secondarily an exporter, and that largely for the ‘black market’ of the northwest, now Pakistan.

 Nineteenth-century sources suggest that the name charas was applied to hand-rubbed Himalayan resin in imitation of the Central Asian sieved form.
 There’s a word that, as far as I know, is used to refer to Cannabis resin only in the Indian Himalaya and Nepal, namely ‘attar’.
-Clarke and Merlin wrongly imply it’s local to Kumaon, but it’s just a Hindi term (there’s no ‘group’ of so-called ‘Kumaons’ known as ‘the attarchis’; like charsi, this would just means stoner, if it’s even used.)
 Ultimately, like the metonym charas, the word ‘attar’ entered Indian languages from Persian, though it can describe any aromatic resin, essence, or oil, such as those used in Ayurveda.
+Again, the name indicates the centrality of Persianate culture to these cannabis traditions as we now know them and likely the role the Mughal-era charas trade played in shaping them, export from the mountains to the great plains cities such as Lucknow and Delhi booming in conjunction with the tobacco habit.
+‘Attarchi’ and ‘attari’ are used by old-timers in the Uttarakhand Himalaya and Nepal for chronic smokers – in other words, ‘charsis’.

 Hand-rubbed charas remains, as Clarke and Merlin state, the predominant form of resin found in the Indian and Nepali Himalaya.
 But the Kashmir Valley has a tradition of producing sieved resin that predates western Hippie Trail influences, as perhaps does the Garhwal Himalaya.
 The sieving technique is increasingly common in Himachal and Nepal.
 The only regions of the Himalaya west of Kathmandu where it appears yet to have penetrated are Kumaon and Far-Western Nepal.
 Outside of its Himalayan frontier, India’s hot and humid climate precludes the production of charas by dry-sieving, albeit there is always the exception that proves the rule.
 My assumption, however, is that the charas produced in regions such as Gwalior and Bihar was typically hand-rubbed.